 P609L61

-A 40 MHz operating EHT beamformee may support MU feedback for 242-tone RU solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz.
+(#17984) In an EHT TB sounding sequence, a 40 MHz operating EHT beamformee may support MU feedback for (#17053) a 242-tone RU solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 40 MHz.

 P610L22

-An 80 MHz operating EHT beamformee shall support MU feedback for the combinations of RU or MRU (if the MRU is full bandwidth feedback) size and NDP announcement bandwidth below:
+(#17984) In an EHT TB sounding sequence, an 80 MHz operating EHT beamformee shall support MU feedback for the combinations of RU or MRU (if the MRU is full bandwidth feedback) size and NDP announcement bandwidth below:

 242-tone RU feedback solicited with an EHT NDP Announcement frame carried by a PPDU of bandwidth of 20 MHz.